 Reassuring someone with BPD can sometimes be quite difficult, but it is extremely necessary.
 Here are six clear and practical steps you can take to better the way you reassure someone with BPD.

 Hello gang!
 We are taking a detour from the usual gay content to address a topic that is quite personal and important to me: BPD communication (regarding reassurance).
-Tomorrow’s post will focus on BPD communication during conflicts.
+A separate post focuses on BPD communication during conflicts, but I recommend reading this post first.

 BPD (borderline personality disorder) is a cluster B personality disorder that makes it difficult to regulate emotions and comes with intense fear of abandonment.
 This fear seeps into most actions and means of communication for someone with BPD.
 Therefore, it is difficult, but vital, to develop particular and heathy communication habits.